-Put an Attach Control Geometry node between the deletejoints\ eyes node and the rigpose\eyetarget node.
-Wire the name node into the second input.
-Click the + sign then click on the arrow next to Group1 then in the Scene View select the eye\target joint and press Enter.
-From the arrow next to Control Name select EYE\CTRL.
+Put an Attach Control Geometry node between the deletejoints\eyes node and the rigpose\eyetarget node.
+Wire the mergepacked node from earlier in the network into the second input.
+Set the Display flag on this node and go to the Handle tool.
+Make sure the Mode is set to Assign Shapes.
+Select the eye target joint in the 3D view then press G and use your scroll wheel to select the square\ctrl.

-Click on rigpose\target.
+Set the Display Flag on the bonedeform node.
+Click on rigpose\ target.
 Select and move the eye\target joint.
 This orients the eyeball.
 Undo to set it back to it's original position.